 Peer-relative scores, weakest to strongest

-Western Digital Corporation designs and manufactures data storage devices and solutions, with a focus on hard disk drives and flash memory for enterprise and consumer markets.
+Western Digital Corporation designs and manufactures data storage devices and solutions, specializing in high-capacity drives for enterprise and AI applications.

 Break down WDC's position across all dimensions with the full interactive tool.